1968 Professor of Chemistry

 Our research involves computer simulations of catalytic and environmental interfaces, aiming at reaching fundamental new understanding of elementary processes at such interfaces.
 As part of our work, we also seek to develop and improve current simulations methods (quantum and classical) to study such systems.
 For further information on our research interests see our group web pages.

 Positions are availabe for talented students (Part III, masters and PhD) and post-docs interested in joining the group.
-Interested candiates are encouraged to get in touch by emailing me (with a copy of their CV and research interests).
+Interested candidates are encouraged to get in touch -- further information on how to do this can be found here

 Biography